mkavana/docs/_posts/05-workflow/2020-06-01-terminology.md

 - **Staging**: adds new or updated files to a holding or *staging* area in the current repo.
 - **Committing**: puts or *commits* changes made to staged files onto the current repo's file history/ timeline.
-- **Pushing**: sends or *pushes* changes committed to the current repo to the remote repo (e.g. from a local repo on your computer to a remote repo on GitHub or Azure Repos).
+- **Pushing**: sends or *pushes* changes committed to the current repo to the remote repo (e.g. from a local repo on your computer to a remote repo on GitHub or Azure DevOps).

 Stage and commit the changes you make to files in your local repo regularly, then push your changes to the remote repo.
 Regularly committing and pushing your changes creates a backup of your work, and makes your work visible to other contributors.
 In general, make small and regular commits, rather than one large commit at the end.